 ‘Have a break, have a…’

 “A slogan adds interest to your brand and relates to the core message you are communicating.
-Invest on getting this right first time as changing your slogan too often will cause brand confusion.”
+Invest in getting this right first time as changing your slogan too often will cause brand confusion.”

 7. Design a dress code

-As Debbie explains, what you and your team wear directly affects your brand.
+As Debbie explains, what you and your team wear can directly influence your brand.

-“Having someone wearing a tracksuit and sneakers to work in an office environment is inappropriate, however if you’re a personal trainer, wearing these clothes would be very acceptable,” Debbie says.
+“Wearing a tracksuit and sneakers in an office environment could be seen as inappropriate, however if you’re a personal trainer, wearing those clothes would be very acceptable,” Debbie says.